SimpleHomelab/Docker-Traefik/README.md

 # Description

 This is the updated docker-compose repo of all the media, home, and web server apps described on SmartHomeBeginner.com.

-## Docker Server Series:
+## Docker Server Series

-### Ubuntu/Debian:
+### Ubuntu/Debian

 <ol>
 <li><a href="https://www.smarthomebeginner.com/ultimate-docker-server-1-os-preparation/">Ultimate Docker Server: Getting Started with OS Preparation</a> <span style="color:#6b5b95">[<a href="https://youtu.be/-ZSQdJ62r-Q" target="_blank" rel="noopener">VIDEO</a>]</span> <span style="color:#50C878">[2024]</span></li>